Netflix/dgs/docs/getting-started.md

 ## Install the Intellij plugin

-If you are a Intellij user, there is a plugin available for DGS.
+If you are an Intellij user, there is a plugin available for DGS.
 The plugin supports navigation between schema files and code and many hints and quick fixes.
 You can install the plugin from the Jetbrains plugin repository [here](https://plugins.jetbrains.com/plugin/17852-dgs).